 Our Board currently consists of nine directors, of which seven are considered independent.
-During 2012, Mr. Michael Fung was appointed to our Board of Directors to fill a vacancy resulting from the retirement of Dr. Stephen R. Covey.
-Each of the directors will serve a one-year term expiring at the next annual meeting of shareholders.
-At the Annual Meeting, proxies cannot be voted for a greater number of individuals than the nine nominees named in this Proxy Statement!
+Two of our current directors, Robert H. Daines and E.J.
+"Jake" Garn, will be retiring and are not standing for reelection.
+The Board of Directors and our senior management wish to express their gratitude and appreciation to Mr. Daines and Mr. Garn for their contributions and years of service on our Board of Directors.
+If all of our nominees listed below are elected to the Board of Directors our board will consist of seven members, of which five are considered independent.
+Each of the directors standing for election will serve a one-year term expiring at the next annual meeting of shareholders.
+At the Annual Meeting, proxies cannot be voted for a greater number of individuals than the seven nominees named in this Proxy Statement.